Instead of hoarding, help your neighbours!

 In difficult times like this, many of us might be feeling overwhelmed by conflicting information on social media, not to mention questionable advice from family and friends.
-For The Sprawl, I wanted to re-capture that warm feeling of being told what to do by sharp-looking posters with clear instructions.
+For The Sprawl, we wanted to re-capture that warm feeling of being told what to do by sharp-looking posters with clear instructions.

-Here is this week's poster (stay tuned—there are more to come!).
 Each poster is designed so you can print them out and put them up at home.